syahril231072/cmd/README.md

 ### Choose the appropriate solution (VM or App  Service) for deploying the app

-The choice depends on whether we need to build to simple, faster application and lest costly or the application that is complex and used by many people so we need scalability and availability.
-If workflow and cost is our main consideration, than we should choose App service, but if scalability or availability is our main consideration than we choose VM.
+The choice depends on whether on our application.If we wanted to verify our server configurations and analyze some performance issues.
+It seems this isn’t possible, since App Service is a managed platform that handles deployment for us.
+There is no simple way to gain access to the app configuration files once it’s running.
+Virtual machine is also more scalable and available than App Service.
+In term of price we need to calculate first as both have different tier price.
+But for workflow App Service is more simple.

 ### Justify your choice

-As CMS app is simple application and not used by many people, that is why I choose use VM.
+As we assume CMS app is simple application, we better choose use App Service because managed platform that handles deployment for us.
+We can also use F1 Tier of App Service as it is free.
+Even the simplest VM (Compute (A0), PAYG, West US Region, Linux OS, Ubuntu Type, Basic Tier) cost US $ 0.018 per hour or US$13.14 Average per month.

 ## Assess app changes that would change your decision.

-But if the user of application is increasing a lot and need more feature, than scalability and availability become main consideration, than we have to move the application to run in VM.
+But if the user of application is increasing a lot and need more feature, than scalability and availability become main consideration and we want verify our server configurations and analyze some performance issues, than we have to move the application to run in VM.